gadimbaylisahil/devdocs/docs/coursera/understanding-financial-markets.md

 Types of bonds:

 - Government bonds -- such as Gilts from UK.
 These are perceived as `no risk` by default, thus pays very low interest rates.
-- Coorporate bonds -- companies also issue bonds.
+- Corporate bonds -- companies also issue bonds.
 These provide credit for the company for their day to day operations, avoiding selling shares or reaching for the bank for a loan.
 Creditworthyness of a company for their bonds are assessed just like individuals.
 Of course, stable companies with lower risk offer low percentage bonds, while high risk companies issue high interest rate bonds.

 Property: